jenkinsci/forensics-api-plugin/CONTRIBUTING.md

-# Contributing to the Git Forensics Jenkins Plugin
+# Contributing to the Forensics API Jenkins Plugin

-This page provides information about contributing code to the Git Forensics Jenkins plug-in.
+This page provides information about contributing code to the Forensics API Jenkins plug-in.
 This library is used by Jenkins' [Warnings Next Generation Plugin](https://github.com/jenkinsci/warnings-ng-plugin).

 ## Beginner Topics